Wonderful setting for learning and for enjoying the beauty of the country at the Finca La Marea

 PLEASE DO NOT BUY your airplane tickets without registering and getting that information first.

-We encourage participants to create flexibility in their departure plans.
+We encourage participants to create flexibility in their departure plans, i.e. have an open departure date.
 Quite often we see that people end up wanting to stay in Costa Rica following the class.
 Keep this in mind in making your plans.
 There will also be a potential option to stay at class location and other local communities following the course; you need to make arrangements directly with the location owners.

 Course is located at Finca Amrta, a small nature preserve and a sustainable farm 4km away from San Isidro General, elevation of 700 meters in the Talamaca Mountains of the Southern Zone of Costa Rica.
 This location is very easy to access unlike most other learning centers in the country!
 We assist course participants with arranging and booking transportation from the international airport in San Jose, Costa Rica.
 Transportation costs are NOT included in class fees and are paid directly.
 Directions and instructions on how to get to Finca Amrta are provided upon enrollment (or on request).

 AMRTA in Sanskrit refers to godly nectar or the juice of the flowers, ambrosia.
 Aldea Maesta Reserva de Tierra y Arbolles is the Spanish acronym for the same.
 It roughly translates as the Queen Bee’s Reserve, or a teaching village and nature reserve.
 Finca Amrta has small productive gardens, a few horses for riding, chickens, rabbits, dogs, cats and, of course, lots of native wildlife.
-They practice extensive composting, vermiculture, do most of their own building, and harvest some of their own timber.
-Baking is done in an earthen oven.
+AMRTA practices extensive composting, vermiculture, does most of its own building, and harvests some of its own timber.
+Baking is done in an earthen oven. <

-There are simple cabins for rent, single and double occupancy ($15/night first come, first serve.
-Bring your own mosquito net).
-Camping (with your own gear) at campground is FREE - on flat ground with ample shade, very comfortable.
+There are simple accommodations for rent, fully furnished beds in lovely cabins and lofts, single and double occupancy ($15/night/per person first come, first serve).
+There are no individual cabins or rooms, but camping (with your own gear) at campground is FREE - on flat ground with ample shade, very comfortable.
 Simple but adequate bathrooms are available.
 Laundry service is provided at additional fee.
 The facilities are clean and charming and are well maintained, and cared for.
-All accommodation fees are paid in cash directly to venue upon arrival.
+All rental accommodation fees are paid in cash directly to venue upon arrival.

 Three mostly organic meals per day are served in the kitchen house; mostly fruit, veggies, fish, eggs, breads, salads, grains.
 Finca Amrta is vegetarian, and delicious vegetarian meals are served; participants interested in meat/fish will be able to occasionally visit nearby town or restaurants.
 Occasionally, sweets are served.
 When ripe, local fruit is gathered and made into drinks/juices.
 Lots of rice and beans are served.